 I don’t even remember how I came up with my blog name.
 It’s a long one though and at times I regret it.
 Trying to spell out my blog name to people who don’t know about it can get frustrating because they don’t know if I’m saying “cents” or “sense!”

-If you buy a whole year ahead of time, then you will say more money.
-So, if you know that you want to blog for more than just a few months, then buying a yearly (or 24 or 36 month) plan will save you the most money.
+If you buy a whole year ahead of time, then you will save more money.
+I believe the cheap $3.95 price only applies if you pay for more than a year at once.
+So, if you know that you want to blog for more than just a few months (which you most likely will), then buying a yearly (or 24 or 36 month) plan will save you the most money.
+You also get a free domain if you buy 12 months or more, so keep that in mind.

 - Go to Bluehost and click the “Get Started Now” button.